linode/manager/RELEASING.md

 3. Create a PR against `testing` branch
 4. Merge on approval

+Then when merging the newly updated `testing` into staging, you'll need to check whether `staging` has a git tag commit.
+If it does

+1. Run `git checkout staging && git pull && git checkout testing && git rebase -i staging`
+2. Then proceed to merge testing into staging

 At the end of the release process, `master` branch will be merged back into `develop`, so don't fear that you also need to apply your changes to `develop`.

 ## Generating the changelog